 What makes this Caramel Apple Bundt Cake work is a combination of fresh juicy apples in the batter and a rich sweet caramel glaze…together they create complete and utter bundt cake bliss.
 Let’s just say this is the fall apple dessert of your dreams.

-My caramel apple bundt cake should be one of your first fall bakes!
+my caramel apple bundt cake should be one of your first fall bakes!

 I love the idea of caramel apples, but to be honest I don’t love eating them, they’re too sticky and hard to handle.
 This moist apple cake has all that good stuff in a much more user friendly form.
 It’s positively loaded with chunks of apple, and has a thick layer of luxurious caramel icing draped over the top.
 Toasty pecans complete the caramel apple theme.

-Bundt cakes are the quintessential fall dessert, there’s something so homey and inviting about them.
+bundt cakes are the quintessential fall dessert, there’s something so homey and inviting about them.

-This is an easy cake to whip up because you can do everything in a big bowl with a spoonula or whisk.
+This is an easy cake to whip up because you can do everything in one bowl with a spoonula or whisk.
 It’s got an oil base, rather than butter, which not only makes it easier, but ensures a moist cake.
 The multitude of little apple chunks helps in that department too.

 The cake releases easily from a bundt pan that’s been prepped correctly: butter AND flour every nook and cranny and you’re good to go.

-But let’s be honest, with this cake it’s ALL about the cooked caramel frosting.
+but let’s be honest, with this cake it’s ALL about the cooked caramel frosting.

 I guarantee you’ll be scraping every last bit out of the pan with your spoon and looking pretty desperate while you’re at it (hopefully no one’s looking.)
 But save all that for later because you have to be on your toes with this frosting…the minute it’s done you have to get to your cake and pour it on because the caramel starts to set up very quickly.
 In fact the first time I made this cake I was too slow and only the outer half of my cake got glazed.
 It was still delicious, but I learned a lesson.
 Don’t hesitate when it comes to hot caramel icing!

-Troubleshooting your Caramel Apple Bundt Cake ~
+troubleshooting your Caramel Apple Bundt Cake ~

 - Your cake won’t come out of the pan: bundt pans don’t last forever, so if yours is old and scratched the nonstick surface may be damaged.
 It’s not worth risking a failed cake, so update your pans.
 Also make sure you butter AND flour the entire surface of the pan before you add your batter.